-A Joint Services Transcript (JST) transcript is required to determine transferrable credits from specific training obtained through the military during the service time.
-JST transcripts are evaluated by the Registrar according to America Council on Education (ACE) recommendations on the JST.
+A Joint Services Transcript (JST) [Army, Navy, Coast Guard, Marines) or the Community College of the Air Force (CCAF) [Air Force] transcript is required to determine transferrable credits from specific training obtained through the military during the service time.
+JST and CCAF transcripts are evaluated by the Registrar according to the America Council on Education (ACE) recommendations.